lanl/FEHM/docs/getting-started/fehmpytest-info/test-details/dispersion.md

 ---

 # dispersion
+This test simulates the advection-dispersion transport of solutes in groundwater (saturated single-phase flow) with a uniform Darcy flux and linear equilibrium sorption.
+The time step is 0.1 day, and the total simulation time is 10 days.
+The 5-meter simulation domain is discretized into 500 cells.
+The column has an initial uniform concentration of 0 mg/l, and at the inlet, a constant concentration of 1.0 mg/l conservative tracer is continuously injected.
+The example input file below corresponds to Case 1, as shown in Table 2 of the write-up under the information folder.

-This test case is an example of the trac optional value NPRTTRC used to write specified time steps.
+In addition, this test case is an example of the trac optional value NPRTTRC used to write specified time steps.
 By default, all time steps are written.
 Group 3 - IACCMX, DAYCM, DAYCMM, DAYCMX, NPRTTRC